3x-haust/Python_Ezy_API/README.md

 ### Running the Application

-You can run the application with the following command in the OS terminal:
+You can run the application using the following command in your OS terminal:
 ```bash
 $ ezy run start
 ```